 The project enables instructors to be more efficient by saving time on tasks such as grading papers, creating classes and giving personalized feedback to students.

-How have you encouraged teachers to use NEO for their classes?
+How have you encouraged teachers to use CYPHER?

 Roland M. Ruben, Virtual Learning Environment Coordinator: To support our teachers, we give face-to-face training and online training for individuals and groups.
 We also offer support through phone or email.